SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE6/README.md

 We will now introduce a *configuration drift* i.e., we change the label of the cost center in the SAP BTP cockpit.
 Open the SAP BTP cockpit and navigate to the subaccount.
 Navigate to the subaccount overview and click on the "..." and then "Edit".
 Change the label of the cost center to something else and save the change.

-Now the Terraform state that you have stored locally will no longer mathc the actual state of the subaccount in the SAP BTP cockpit.
+Now the Terraform state that you have stored locally will no longer match the actual state of the subaccount in the SAP BTP cockpit.
 This is called *configuration drift*.

 ### Step 2: Detect the configuration drift